clayallsopp/HybridKit-iOS/README.md

 # What is it?

-HybridKit is an extensible, basic messaging system for your web view induced native apps.
+HybridKit is a simple, extensible messaging system for your web/native hybrid mobile apps.

-Using our [JavaScript library](http://github.com/usepropeller/HybridKit-JS), you can send commands from your web page for the native counterpart to catch it.
+Using our [JavaScript library](http://github.com/usepropeller/HybridKit-JS), you can send commands from your web page to the native app for processing.

-HybridKit uses **command handlers** for handling commands thrown at it using the [JavaScript library](http://github.com/usepropeller/HybridKit-JS).
-You can create new command handlers to extend the built-in ones or to bring completely new features.
+HybridKit uses **command handlers** for handling commands sent using the [JavaScript library](http://github.com/usepropeller/HybridKit-JS).
+HybridKit ships with [useful defaults](#builtin), or you can write completely new ones.

 # Setup